IvanSemov44/VibeCodingDemos/docs/deployment.md

 CI and docs

-You can publish documentation automatically using a CI workflow (GitHub Actions) that runs `mkdocs build` and deploys the static site to GitHub Pages or another host.
-Example workflow snippet is in the docs folder if you want to enable it.
+Documentation publishing is currently disabled in this repository.
+The previous automated workflow that built and published the MkDocs site has been removed.
+See `../docs/DOCS_REMOVAL.md` for details and instructions to re-enable docs publishing.